alexstrauch/medicart/README.md

 - As a user, I want to receive clear notifications when errors occur.

+- As a customer, I want to read and write product reviews.

+- As a customer, I want to save items for future purchase.

+- As a customer, I want to be able to contact the store with questions or concerns so that I can get assistance with my inquiries and receive timely responses.

 #### Site owner

 - As an admin, I want to manage the product inventory.